 The main things to look at in a pumping deck are wheelbase, deck flex, mount type and concave.

 There is a very broad range of decks matching the above characteristics that you can use for a pumping setup.
-An example of outstanding deck for pumping is the astonishing Loaded Icarus – see my in-depth review here.
+Loaded makes really good pumping board including the 38″ Icarus and 34″ Chinchiller.

 As I mentioned, the trucks are going to make a huge difference in how pumpable your longboard is.
 The following are some essential considerations to keep in mind :